Thomas Kavanagh (Irish criminal): Convictions in UK

-In 2017 he was given a sixteen month suspended sentence for failing to declare taxable income and supplying false payslips to secure a mortgage.
+In 2017 he was given a sixteen-month suspended sentence for failing to declare taxable income and supplying false payslips to secure a mortgage.

-In September 2019 he was jailed at Stoke-on-Trent Crown Court for three years at for possessing a 10,000-volt stun gun disguised as a torch along with other weaponry found in his house.
+In September 2019 he was jailed at Stoke-on-Trent Crown Court for three years for possessing a 10,000-volt stun gun disguised as a torch along with other weaponry found in his house.
 During the trial it emerged that an Osman warning had been issued to him in early 2018.

+On 12 January 2019 Kavanagh was arrested at Birmingham airport as he returned from a holiday in Mexico.
 In July 2020 Thomas Kavanagh, along with Gary Vickery and Daniel Canning pleaded guilty to drugs and money-laundering offences at Ipswich Crown Court.

-In March 2022 Kavanagh, Vickery and Canning were jailed for 21 years, 20 years and 19 years six months respectively.
+In March 2022 the court sentenced Kavanagh, Vickery and Canning to jail for 21 years, 20 years and 19 years six months respectively.
 The judge said that all three of the men had played a leading role in the criminal organisation.
 He also said that they could be released on licence, by which time Kavanagh will be 65.

 The deputy director of the National Crime Agency said that they had dismantled the Kinahan operation in the UK and that the proceeds of crime investigation into the assets and financing of the gang continued.